-Service-based companies are those who do not provide any service or product directly to end users in their brand.
+Service-based companies are one of the types of IT company, who do not provide any service or product directly to end-users in their brand.
 Instead, they work for other clients.
 These are the companies which will recruit from normal colleges in our state.
 In most cases, these companies will never demand that only computer science or information technology students should attend their interview.
 Instead, they will make the interview process open for every department including civil and mechanical and select the required.
 There are also some cases where you will be recruited by these companies and your joining date will be only after one year.

 Once you are in the job they will give training as per their needs for around three months.
 They will only put into the job after some tests based on the training.
 In the training also, you will not be trained to the core level but to use some common tools and APIs developed by other product companies.
 The job will be also a kind of repetitive job with less learning and not keeping up with the latest technology.
 There is also a period called bench on these types of companies where the employees will spend their time idle in their campus due to unavailability of the project.
 These companies usually use to be very strict on office timings and dress code like that.